jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Dynamic Files.md

 - Files can be downloaded via the `download` method using the entity `id` in an `execute-entity` action.
 - The file is downloaded to a local cache on the device, and the entity record's `localPath` property updates to reflect the local download location.
 - You will not be able to browse to it on the device.
 - Use a `datasource` query to access the downloaded file using properties available on a downloaded file.
 See the available properties in the *datasource-query* code example below.
 The datasource allows you to use the thumbnail URI from the server, for faster loading and lower bandwidth.The full file for high-resolution, detailed viewing or editing.
 As well as storing the file in the cache (localPath) to cater for offline use, and repeated requests for the same file.
-Depending on your requirement will dertermine which properties to include in the datasource query.
+Depending on your requirement will determine which properties to include in the datasource query.

 :::CodeblockTabs
 download-files